anupj/anupj.github.com/_posts/2014-09-02-Salesforce-Record-Access-Checklist.markdown

 they need some tweaks and more real world use.
 Lately I have been working on several defects and issues around record access, particularly around why a user cannot access or search for a particular sObject record in Salesforce.

-This has resulted in a checklist (or a list of steps to follow) to investigate user access.
+This has resulted in a checklist (or a list of steps to follow) to investigate or debug user access.
 Before we jump into the checklist lets review the different elements of standard [Salesforce security](https://developer.salesforce.com/page/An_Overview_of_Force.com_Security).

 * Profiles - Defines application permissions(layout, apps, tabs etc), object permissions(CRUD, field level security), and system permissions(manage users, modify all data etc).